blocklienterprise/bma-go-redis-app/REALTIME-SIGNALS-ROADMAP.md

 - `activity.deleted` removes the visible card from the feed.
 - An open activity detail refreshes on matching comment/reaction events and closes on a matching delete event.
+- `activity.new` still shows the new-post pill for other users, but the SDK can refresh the activity store in the background via `useActivityFeed({
+  autoRefresh: true })`; tapping the pill is then only a UI action to scroll to the top and reset the pending count.

 Implementation notes: